 The council welcomes applications from people with disabilities.
-Applicants with disabilities who meet the essential criteria for the job are guaranteed an interview under the Interview Guarantee Scheme.
-Complete section 14 of the application form if you wish to be included in this scheme.
+Applicants with disabilities who meet the essential criteria for the job are guaranteed an interview under the Interview Guarantee Scheme - please complete this area of the form if you wish to be included in this scheme.
 You can also use this section if you would require any reasonable adjustments to be made at the interview stage.

-If your disability requires you to have the job information in a different format please contact us on 01282 878897 or at vacancies@burnley.gov.uk.
+If your disability requires you to have the job information in a different format please contact us at vacancies@burnley.gov.uk